 Clearly this level of incarceration is not in response to the threat of Peter.
 There’s only one way to explain it.
-This kind of persecution comes in response to the threat of the power of the Gospel.
-Persecution rarely has anything to do with the people being persecuted and everything to do with the power of the God.
+This kind of persecution comes in response to the threat of the power of the gospel.
+Persecution rarely has anything to do with the people being persecuted and everything to do with the power of their God.
 Persecution is the enemy’s best effort to defeat God.
-I can imagine James, son of Thunder, just prior to death by sword saying to Satan, “Is this all you’ve got?!”
+I can imagine James, Son of Thunder, just prior to death by sword saying to Satan, “Is this all you’ve got?!”

 It reminds me of my challenge to us a few weeks back.
 If we aren’t being persecuted in some form or fashion, maybe it’s because we aren’t really a threat.

 Can you foresee a time when the gospel will once again be perceived as a threat to the prevailing culture and the powers that be?

 For the Awakening,